SMS S15 (1912): Service

 On 5 June 1917, the British Dover Patrol, supported by the Harwich Force carried out a bombardment of the port of Ostend.
 On the morning of that day, S15 and S20 were returning from a patrol when they encountered four light cruisers and nine destroyers of the Harwich Force.
 The British opened fire on the two German torpedo boats, which made for port.
 Four British destroyers (Satyr, Sharpshooter, Taurus and Torrent) were ordered to intercept the German ships.
-S20 was hit in the boiler room by a shell from one of the cruisers, immobilising her, and was sank by the British destroyers, while S15 was hit twice, destroying one of her turbines, which cut her speed to 17 kn and damaging her rudder, but she managed to reach the cover of German coastal defences causing the British destroyers to break off their pursuit.
+S20 was hit in the boiler room by a shell from one of the cruisers, immobilising her, and was sunk by the British destroyers, while S15 was hit twice, destroying one of her turbines, which cut her speed to 17 kn and damaging her rudder, but she managed to reach the cover of German coastal defences causing the British destroyers to break off their pursuit.
 Four of S15's crew were killed.

 On 21 August 1917, S15 was escorting minesweepers off the coast of Flanders when she was badly damaged by a mine.
 She was towed back to port by S24 but was stricken on 20 September 1917 and scrapped at Ghent.